2020 Cabin Fever Gardening Symposium

 How to Prune Raspberry Canes

 Ugh.
-I could’ve sworn I pruned our raspberry canes last fall, but as you can see from the photo to the left, I most definitely didn’t!
+I could’ve sworn I pruned our raspberry canes last fall.
+As you can see from the photo to the left, I most definitely didn’t!
 Fortunately, it can be done in late winter/early spring, so no harm done.
-Since this task might seem puzzling to some folks, I thought it would be helpful to explain how to prune raspberry […]
+Pruning raspberries can seem puzzling to some folks.
+Fortunately, I explain how to in this post.
+When to prune raspberry canes For […]

 Read more